Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 Many algorithms require computing some global properties, e.g., normalisation constants.
 This is supported in Raphtory by using accumulators.
-The function defining the algorithmic step for both the {s}`step()` and {s}`iterate()` method can optionally take a second {scaladoc}`com.raphtory.algorithms.api.GraphState` argument.
-Before we can use the global state, we first have to define some accumulators using the {scaladoc}`com.raphtory.algorithms.api.GraphPerspective.setGlobalState()` method.
+The function defining the algorithmic step for both the {s}`step()` and {s}`iterate()` method can optionally take a second {scaladoc}`com.raphtory.api.analysis.graphstate.GraphState` argument.
+Before we can use the global state, we first have to define some accumulators using the {scaladoc}`com.raphtory.api.analysis.graphview.GraphPerspective.setGlobalState()` method.
-The {scaladoc}`com.raphtory.algorithms.api.Accumulator` class has a {s}`+=` operator to add new values to the accumulator and a {s}`value` attribute for accessing the last computed value.
+The {scaladoc}`com.raphtory.api.analysis.graphstate.Accumulator` class has a {s}`+=` operator to add new values to the accumulator and a {s}`value` attribute for accessing the last computed value.

 The example below illustrates how to compute the maximum degree in the graph using an accumulator: